 Well, let’s say that that seller that appears to be set up by default is the one that has bought the Buy Box and so it is the chosen to be at that right corner, in the “add to cart” button.
 Under (in some product files, and in others it appears like an hyperlink to “new from” at the description) appear the ones from other sellers to let you compare prices, but they have not been able to acquire with the privilege place and are going to keep climbing up to the top to see if they are more lucky the next time.

-Why is it so important to win the Buy Box?
+How crucial is to win the Buy Box?

 You only need a simply data fact that is known to be generally good to be applied over the Amazon sellers: the sells percentage that does come directly from the Buy Box is about of the 82% on desktop, so on mobile it has to be over that.